VenturaNotes/Knowledge/- Topics/server.md

 -
 ## Source [^1]
 - Individual machine
-	- A physical or virtual computer dedicated services such as
+	- A physical or [[virtual machine|virtual computer]] with dedicated services such as
 		- storing data
 			- Uses combination of [[hardware]] and [[software]] components
+			- #question How does it store data
+			- #question What is data storage?
 		- running applications
 		- facilitating communication within a network
+			- #question How would a server do this?
+We know that a modem is basically the input
 ## Source[^2]
 - A server provides security, back-up, and storage.
 ## References